 Currently, there is no public market for our units, Class A common stock or warrants.
-We have been approved to have our units listed on The Nasdaq Capital Market, or Nasdaq, under the symbol "CAPAU" on or promptly after the date of this prospectus.
+We have applied to have our units listed on The Nasdaq Capital Market, or Nasdaq, under the symbol "CAPAU" on or promptly after the date of this prospectus.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
 We expect the shares of Class A common stock and warrants comprising the units to begin separate trading on the 52nd day following the date of this prospectus unless Cantor Fitzgerald & Co. informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
-Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "CAPA" and CAPAW," respectively.
+Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "CAPAP" and CAPAW," respectively.